crownengine/crown/README.md

 crown - Lightweight cross-platform game engine that tries to Keep It Simple.
 =====

+##What is it?

+Lightweight cross-platform game engine.
+You can write games in Lua and/or C++ for Linux, Android and Windows with it.

+##Y u do dis, there's UE4 for 19$ a month.

+Because it's fun.

 ##Dependencies

 Crown Engine depends on a number of third-party libraries.